server-os/server-image/README.md

 ### Creating the Zone

-To create a zone, you need to create a `joyent` branded zone with `vmadm`.
+To create a zone, you need to create a `server-os` branded zone with `vmadm`.
 We recommend that the zone have the following attributes:

-* The brand set to `"joyent"`
+* The brand set to `"server-os"`
 * The `image_uuid` set to `"c8715b60-7e98-11ec-82d1-03d16599f529"`
 * At least 25 GiB of disk space specified in the `quota` property
 * At least 2-4 GiB of DRAM specified in the `max-physical-memory`